Pyoderma Gangrenosum - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

-Pyoderma gangrenosum, pronounced pie-oh-DER-muh gang-ruh-NO-suhm, is an uncommon condition marked by the emergence of large and painful sores, referred to as ulcers, primarily on the legs.
-While the precise origins of pyoderma gangrenosum remain unclear, it is believed to arise from a malfunction in the immune system.
+Pyoderma gangrenosum is an uncommon condition characterized by the development of large, painful ulcers on the skin, typically occurring on the legs.
+While the precise causes of pyoderma gangrenosum remain unknown, it is believed to stem from an immune system disorder.
 Those with specific underlying conditions like inflammatory bowel disease or arthritis are at a higher risk of developing pyoderma gangrenosum.
-These ulcers tend to manifest swiftly and typically respond positively to treatment, although scarring and recurring episodes are common outcomes.
+These ulcers tend to manifest rapidly and typically respond positively to treatment, although scarring and recurring episodes are common.

 Symptoms